remix-run/react-router/docs/Glossary.md

 There are two primary interfaces for computing a router's next [state](#routerstate):

 - `history.listen` is to be used in stateful environments (such as web browsers) that need to update the UI over a period of time.
 This method immediately invokes its `listener` argument once and returns a function that must be called to stop listening for changes
-- `history.match` is a pure asynchronous function that does not update the history's internal state.
+- `history.match` is a function that does not update the history's internal state.
 This makes it ideal for server-side environments where many requests must be handled concurrently

 ## RouterListener